Mental Health Facilities Sonoma County, CA

 National Rohnert Park

-National Rohnert Park is a mental health treatment center in Sonoma County, CA, located at 1033 San Francisco Way, 94928 zip code area.
+National Rohnert Park is a mental health clinic in Sonoma County, CA, located at 1033 San Francisco Way, 94928.
 National Rohnert Park provides telemedicine/telehealth and residential treatment.
-National Rohnert Park offers trauma therapy, integrated dual diagnosis disorder treatment and couples/family therapy to seniors 65 or older, adults and young adults.
+National Rohnert Park offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, adults and young adults.
 National Rohnert Park also supports people with serious mental illness.
-Additional services at National Rohnert Park consist of chronic disease/illness management, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.
+Additional services offered at National Rohnert Park include psychosocial rehabilitation services, family psychoeducation and chronic disease/illness management.

 Learn More